 Who Can Submit a Claim?

 All private market landlords that offer rental housing within the State of Washington with the claimed tenant(s) currently occupying the rental unit can qualify for the Tenancy Preservation Program.

 How to Qualify for the Tenancy Preservation Program

 A court order of eligibility is required to submit a claim application successfully.
 To obtain a court order of eligibility, both landlord and tenant must appear in person at the Superior Court in the rental property’s district and request either of the following:

-A court-ordered Finding of Eligibility is a document showing that the Judge has found the tenant to be low-income, limited resourced or under financial hardship yet capable of repayment of the amount of the judgment.
+An Order of Eligibility is a document showing that the Judge has found the tenant to be low-income, limited resourced or under financial hardship yet capable of repayment of the amount of the judgment.

 Review the Frequently Asked Questions document for more details.

 The following documents and information are required for claim submission.
 Please collect all documents before attempting to submit a claim:

 - Judgment for landlord showing amount owed, and